Main Menu

 Apollonia / Apollonia 6

-2. During their first meeting in 1983, Prince drove with Apollonia to a deli for lunch.
-They didn't talk about the movie, they talked about life.
+2. A Non-Audition Lunch: During their first meeting in 1983, Prince took Apollonia to a deli for lunch.
+They didn't discuss the movie; instead, they focused entirely on talking about life.

-5. Prince would tease Apollonia, saying, 'You're the kind of chick who would wear a mink coat in the summertime.'
+5. Prince's Tease: Prince would often tease Apollonia, telling her: "You're the kind of chick who would wear a mink coat in the summertime."

-7. Apollonia dated Van Halen's David Lee Roth in 1982.
-David introduced Apollonia to his parents before going out on their first date.
+7. Dating David Lee Roth: In 1982, Apollonia dated Van Halen's David Lee Roth.
+Remarkably, Roth introduced her to his parents before going out on their first date.

-9. The Apollonia 6 album was released in October 1984, and they went on a three month promotional tour through Asia, Europe and South America.
+9. The Global Tour: After the Apollonia 6 album was released in October 1984, the trio embarked on a three-month promotional tour spanning Asia, Europe, and South America.

-13. Apollonia released her first and only solo album in 1988.
+13. The Sole Solo Record: Apollonia eventually released her first and only solo album in 1988.

-14. Apollonia has said many times in interviews that she doesn't own a mink coat to this day.
+14. The Coat Quip: Apollonia has stated in many interviews that, ironically, she still does not own a mink coat to this day.

 Is it October yet?